ArtichOwO/OmegaThemeMakerApp/README.md

 $ yarn electron:build --macos
 ```

-You can join our discord server, [Omega Prod](https://discord.gg/u5Hxn2Cmt3)!
+You can join our discord server, [ψProd](https://discord.gg/MRrPX4XjnN)!
 (We mainly speaks French there, but you're welcome to talk in English)
-Or you can also contact us via omegaprod@protonmail.com.

 ## How do I use it ?
 On the left side of the interface, you will be able to find all the color-related code from the OS, and you will then be able to change the color values in order to change the color of the different elements of the interface.